Who runs Re:Minds?

 I used to help run my family business and have been part of Re:Minds since the early days.
-I am also a member of the Southampton Parent Carer Forum.
+I was also a member of the Southampton Parent Carer Forum.

 I have 2 teenage sons, 1 of which has autism and ADHD.
 I love walking the family dogs and spending time with my friends.
 In my spare time, I enjoy reading and seeing my friends.

 How did Re:Minds start?

 When my son was six years old I had to give up a career I loved in order to meet his needs.
 Relentless medical and CAMHS appointments made it impossible to teach as well as be there for him.
 Soon after, I had my youngest child and for a while, life was an isolating bubble of chaos.

 In early 2015 I was introduced to a woman who ran a support group in the New Forest.
 Until this point I had avoided all support groups, they didn’t seem to fit my son’s complex needs and the thought of going into a room of sympathetic strangers to talk about our problems filled me with horror!
 Nevertheless, I was feeling really isolated, bored having given up work and the thought of doing something which could make a difference seemed like a good idea.
 So I was invited along to her group with a view to setting up my own version in Southampton.
 My vision was for a group that no-one would ever have to pay to access, not even for refreshments. it would be open to any family member, wherever they lived, and no diagnosis would be needed, it would have a focus on autism, ADHD and any other mental health condition.